Roof Decking Replacement is not something you often think about.

 Plank:

-Plank decking costs on average about three times more than its plywood counterpart, so roughly $210-$300.
+Plank decking costs on average, about three times more than its plywood counterpart, so roughly $210-$300.

 Metal:

-An average price for a metal roof costs roughly $18,000, costing $800 t0 $1,600 per every 100 square feet.
+The average price for a metal roof costs roughly $18,000, costing $800 t0 $1,600 per every 100 square feet.

 Geographical Location